andnp/chatmodes/code.chatmode.md

 4. Repeat small test-backed cycles as needed.
 5. Commit your changes with `git_commit` using a clear, conventional commit message.
 6. Final doc review & adjust if public behavior changed.
+   - **Consider using `runSubagent` with GPT-4.1** for documentation analysis when significant public API changes were made.
+The subagent can review diffs, identify documentation gaps, and recommend specific updates.
 7. Final quality gates: `problems` and `runTests`.

 # Closing Routine